e-narzun/lock-owl/README.md

 ## Overview

-Lock Owl is a free and open-source file encryption and decryption tool developed using the Rust programming language and the Tauri framework.
-It aims to provide a secure and user-friendly solution for protecting sensitive files.
+Lock Owl is a free and open-source file encryption and decryption program.
+It helps you to easily secure any type of file for unauthorized usage.
+It is built with the framework Tauri which combines rust as a backend solution and a web view.
+Lock Owl is a personal project and only for personal use.

-Please note that Lock Owl is a personal project for whose development I am solely responsible.
-Therefore, I cannot make any guarantees about the functionality or security of the app.

 #### ⚠️ Disclaimer

-> Therefore, it is important to understand that you use the app at your own risk.
-> I also advise against using the app in commercial environments.
+> Use of this GitHub project is at your own risk.
+I don't offer any form of support for the program, nor can I guarantee its functionality.

-## Installation
+## Instructions

-⚠️ _Instructions following soon_ ⚠️
+This program uses asymmetric encryption.
+To decrypt the files, you need both the private key and your password.
+Without these important components, decrypting the files is impossible.
+It is important that you use a strong and secure password for your key to ensure the highest level of security.

 ## Recommended IDE Setup